EuroAsia Kavurma Lagman

 Noodles Los Angeles

-Uzbekistan, a former Soviet Socialist Republic, has been well positioned to soak up loads of culinary influences over the past two millenniums.
-Alexander the Great and Genghis Khan both held control at key points, Iranian nomads roamed the land, and Uzbekistan was also on the Silk Road between Europe and China.
+Uzbekistan is a former Soviet Socialist Republic that would be the meat in a “stan” sandwich.
+Neighboring countries Turkmenistan, Tajikistan, Kyrgyzstan, and Kazazhstan surround them in a region the owners call EuroAsia.
+Other people recognizable this area as Eurasia.
+The country has been well positioned to soak up loads of culinary influences over the past two millenniums.
+Alexander the Great and Genghis Khan both controlled the area at different key points in history.
+Iranian nomads roamed the land.
+Uzbekistan was also on the Silk Road, a legendary trade route that connected Europe and China.
 That’s a roundabout way of saying that a hearty hand-pulled noodle dish popping up in Uzbekistan shouldn’t have surprised many people.

-At EuroAsia in Encino’s Plaza de Oro, a restaurant with burgundy tablecloths and patio facing a bubbling fountain, they serve a serious Kavurma Lagman ($14).
-Chewy hand-rolled noodles, join juicy strips of beef flap steak and thin-cut vegetables like carrot, celery red bell pepper.
-The bowl is dusted with dill and comes with tangy sour cream.
-In my experience, the lagman even outpaces EuroAsia’s house-made dumplings, which is quite a feat.
+EuroAsia resides in Encino’s Plaza de Oro, a two-story strip mall on Ventura Boulevard.
+This restaurant features burgundy tablecloths and patio facing a bubbling fountain.
+They serve a serious Kavurma Lagman ($14).
+Chewy hand-rolled noodles join juicy beef flap steak strips and thin-cut vegetables like carrot, celery red bell pepper.
+They dust the bowl with dill.
+Each order comes with tangy sour cream that provides cool contrast.
+In my experience, EuroAsia lagman even outpaces their house-made manti – steamed beef and lamb dumplings – which is quite a feat.

 Tags: